Toparvion/jmint/README.md

 #Overview
 ## What is jMint?
-*jMint* is a tool for injecting a new behavior into running Java application without changing its source code.
-The behavior is expressed in ordinary Java code; it can be either appending or altering and can be applied to either application or library code.
+*jMint* is a tool for modifying methods of a running Java application without changing its source code. jMint key features are:
++ modification is expressed in ordinary Java source code - *no byte code knowledge is required*;
++ modification can be both extending and altering in relation to target method body;
++ both application and third-party (library) code can be modified.

+:information_source: Internally jMint is a wrapper around [Javassist](http://jboss-javassist.github.io/javassist/) byte code manipulation library.
+The latter is used to compile source code and modify byte code whilst jMint itself exposes developer-friendly interface and preprocesses the input data.
-jMint is not a hacking tool and therefore doesn't contain any facilities to break the protection (if any).
-It also knows nothing about legal aspects so that before modifying an application or a library please make sure you do not violate its license.
+:warning: jMint is not a hacking tool and therefore doesn't contain any facilities to break the protection of classes (if any).
+It also knows nothing about legal aspects so that before deploying a modified application or library please make sure you do not violate its license.

 ## What is it for?
 Typical use cases of *jMint* include (but not restricted to) testing stage when some custom behavior should not (or even can not) be included into the source code.
 For example:
-- to reproduce complicated cases;
+- to reproduce complicated test cases by injecting side effects right into the running app;
-- to include simple stubs/mocks into the app;
+- to include simple stubs/mocks into the app at runtime;
 - to prevent undesired scenario;
-- to add some logging to where it wasn't provided initially, etc;
+- to add some logging to where it wasn't provided initially;
+- to fix a bug in a library without having its source code, etc
 - _(welcome to add yours one:wink:)_

 ## How does it work?
 jMint operates as Java agent - special kind of application that is launched by JVM and is able to modify byte code of classes being loaded by JVM.